 Exodus Wallet (Desktop)

-The wallet supports almost 100 cryptocurrencies (including Zcash) with more assets in the pipeline and is available for download on Windows, Linux and Mac.
+The crypto wallet supports almost 100 cryptocurrencies (including Zcash) with more digital assets in the pipeline and is available for download on Windows, Linux, and Mac.
 Exodus offers some useful features to its users:

 - Well-designed, intuitive user interface suitable for beginners